|Photo by Mark Felix|

 |Pulitzer Prize-winning journalist Seymour Hersh was the school's first spring 2013 Speaker Series guest.|

-The School of Journalism Faculty Lectureship brings to campus an exemplary media professional or a distinguished media scholar.
-The lecturer is nominated and chosen by the School of Journalism faculty.
+The Journalism Faculty Lectureship brings to campus an exemplary media professional or a distinguished media scholar.
+The lecturer is nominated and chosen by IU Journalism faculty.